ShopifyExtras/PHP-Shopify-API-Wrapper/README.md

 # Shopify API Wrapper
-By [ShopifyExtras.com](http://www.shopifyextras.com) - 24/7 Shopify Support - Bugs Resolved Same Day
+By [Zapiet.com](http://www.zapiet.com) - Zapiet - Creators of the Store Pickup + Delivery app.

 ### Installing via Composer
 The recommended way to install the wrapper is through